anders-kolstad/MadFates_Madingley/docs/02-initialisation.md

-# Initialisation
+# Step 1 & 2

+## Load data

-Using test data to initialise the model
+Using defult data to initialise the model